pernilleaaby/BERT_RaWC/README.md

 The script takes a set of 5 words, in both English and Norwegian, and finds the word pairs in a small sample of paralell sentences.
 This way we can visually show how the words relate in a scatter plot.
 ### embedding_analysis/contextual_word_retrieval.py
 The script evaluates contextual word retrieval from English to Norwegian with parallel sentences and aligned word pairs.
+### embedding_analysis/plot_contextual_word_retrieval.ipynb
+The script plots the results from the contextual word retrieval.

 ### embedding_analysis/language_detection.ipynb
 The script detects the language of each word in the static word embedding vocabularies for both English and Norwegian.